ayusshrathore/ai-saas/README.md

 ## Acknowledgments

 AI-SaaS is built with the support and integration of several open-source projects and technologies.
-We would like to express our gratitude to the developers and maintainers of Next.js, OpenAI, Replicate, Tailwind CSS, Prisma, and Stripe for their invaluable contributions to the development community.
+I would like to express our gratitude to the developers and maintainers of Next.js, OpenAI, Replicate, Tailwind CSS, Prisma, and Stripe for their invaluable contributions to the development community.

----

-Please customize the above template with relevant information about your specific project.
-Provide more details about the AI services offered, specific API integrations, and any additional features unique to your application.
-Also, don't forget to add any setup instructions or prerequisites required for running the application.